dist-sys/mqttloader/doc/usage_en.md

 MQTTLoader supports TLS authentication.

 To connect with a broker by TLS, truststore file in JKS (Java Key Store) format that contains CA certificate is needed.
-By specifying the JKS file with the parameter `tls_truststore` in the configuration file, TLS authentication is enabled.
+By specifying the JKS file with the parameter `tls_truststore` in *mqttloader.conf*, TLS authentication is enabled.

 Below is an example procedure when using Mosquitto's public broker.